Skip to content

 Best for: Real-time UIs, chatbots, interactive applications.

-Dispatches multiple tasks sequentially through the same session.
+Multiple tasks run through the same session.
 Facts accumulate across tasks.

 ]